Why Your AC Never Stops Running

 The Real Cost of Constant Running

 An AC that runs 24/7 can add $100-200/month to your electric bill compared to normal cycling.
 It also puts extreme wear on the compressor, which is the most expensive component to replace ($800-$2,500).
 Getting the issue diagnosed now can save thousands in the long run.
-Call ARP Heat And Air for a diagnostic — Charlie will tell you exactly what's wrong and what it costs to fix.
+Call ARP Heat And Air for a diagnostic โ our team will tell you exactly what's wrong and what it costs to fix.

-At ARP Heat And Air, we've been helping Oklahoma homeowners with their HVAC needs since 2011.
-Our owner Charlie brings 14+ years of hands-on experience and is known for giving honest, practical advice — not trying to upsell you on services you don't need.
+At ARP Heat And Air, we've been helping Oklahoma homeowners with their HVAC needs since 2009.
+Our our team brings 17+ years of hands-on experience and is known for giving honest, practical advice โ not trying to upsell you on services you don't need.

 If you have questions or need HVAC service in the OKC metro area, give us a call at (405) 413-0583.
 We offer free estimates, same-day service, and 24/7 emergency response.